 Grand National 2024 tips, best bet and how to pick the winner

-The 2024 Grand National is tomorrow and for many that means it is time to start the process of finding the winner.
+The 2024 Grand National is this afternoon and for many that means it is time to pick a winner.

 The winning horse will obviously have to stay but it can be no coincidence that two novice chasers, therefore potentially unexposed to the handicapper, have won recently.
 Rule The World (2016) had never won a chase while Noble Yeats (2022) had been campaigned, for the most part, over distances we now know were way too short for him.